Table of Contents[Hide][Show]

-Rite Aid does not have professionals that will take you photo and they no longer have an on line photo service, but some locations will print a 2×2 photo that you have taken yourself.
+Rite Aid does not have professionals that will take your photo and they no longer have an online photo service, but some locations will print a 2×2 photo that you have taken yourself.
 Call first before going to a Rite Aid to print the photo, to make sure they can print a 2×2 ID photo.

 4. UPS Passport Photo

 UPS has over 4,500 locations worldwide and currently, 600 of them provide passport photo services.
 You will need to schedule an online appointment in advance.
 Their passport photos come in sets of two with the first set priced at $12.99